sirius-ms/sirius-docs.github.io/docs/_pages/admins.md

 system (e.g. for email verification or password reset) please make sure that the email address is not blocked by your institution's spam detection system.

-The URL of the **web service** itself may differ based on the type of subscription.
+The URL of the **application server** itself may differ based on the type of subscription.
 Users with a dedicated hosting subscription need to ensure that their custom web service URL is accessible from the system where SIRIUS is installed.

 If SIRIUS cannot connect to its servers, it automatically runs a series of diagnostic tests to identify the issue.
 One of these tests involves pinging a website to check if SIRIUS can access the internet (**Internet connection check**) or if it is being blocked by a firewall or incorrect proxy settings.
-This test is *optional* and not required for SIRIUS to function.
+This test is *optional* and not required for SIRIUS to function properly.
 It is designed to provide more useful information in the event of a connection error.
 Blocking it may result in less detailed error messages if connection issues arise.

-We use Google by default because it is a reliable website that is almost never down.
+We use GitHub by default because it is a reliable website that is almost never down und reachable from most regions of the world.
-If you are using SIRIUS in a location where Google is inaccessible, you can replace the Google URL with another reliable URL outside your institutional network to check the internet connection.
+If you are using SIRIUS in a location where GitHub is inaccessible, you can replace the GitHub URL with another reliable URL outside your institutional network to check the internet connection.
 To do this, add or replace the following entry in `<USER_HOME>/.sirius-<X.Y>/sirius.properties`:

 ```
 de.unijena.bioinf.fingerid.web.external=https://my.custom.url/